mikicz/ucl-photonics-oss-talks/oss.md

 - GitHub is the most popular platform for working with git
   - other popular choices are GitLab and BitBucket
 - Provides access control, issue tracking, wiki, CI and other functionality
-- Most features are free public repositories
+- Most features are free on public repositories

 </v-clicks>